-The location of the institute should be geographically convenient.
+2) The location of the institute should be geographically convenient.

 Colombia is at the crossroads of the Americas.
-Map 2 (page 4%) graphically illustrates this point.
+Map 2 (page 44) graphically illustrates this point.
 Palmira is located in the position of the hub of a wheel whose spokes extend to the several research stations with which the institute would collaborate.

 Within Colombia itself, Palmira is likewise very favorably situated geographically with respect to ease of access to and communication with areas that represent the total gamut of ecological conditions found in the hot tropics anywhere in Latin America.
-From Palmira, it takes only about an hour and a half by car to reach the heartland of the tropical jungle area of the Pacific littoral where the average annual rainfall is about 350 inches and the mean annual temperature is 80°F. This area is just as tough as the heart of the Amazon or Orinoco River basins and is in fact quite similar to them in many ways.
+From Palmira, it takes only about an hour and a half by car to reach the heartland of the tropical jungle area of the Pacific littoral where the average annual rainfall is about 350 inches and the mean annual.

+temperature is 80°F. This area is just as tough as the heart of the Amazon or Orinoco River basins and is in fact quite similar to them in many ways.
 By plane, one can arrive in Cerete, Colombia, in less than two hours.
 Here ICA has one of its five major regional experiment stations (Turipana) with 1,800 hectares (4,400 acres) of land typical of the benign hot tropical areas as described on page 5 under the section "Northern Coastal Plains of Colombia."
 Similarly, a flight of less than two hours' duration will take one from Palmira to Villavicencio, where ICA has another of its principal regional stations (La Libertad), which is representative of the vast llanos region of eastern Colombia and southern Venezuela.
 ICA would welcome collaborative assistance from the institute in the research efforts to solve the principal agricultural problems of this vast and potentially important hot tropical area.
 La Libertad has approximately 1,300 hectares (3,300 acres) of land, and ICA would be glad to share this and other facilities of the station with the institute.

 The institute should be located near an existing college of agriculture, a strong agricultural experiment station, and a dynamic university.
 Many advantages would be derived from locating the institute immediately adjacent to the existing Faculty of Agronomy at Palmira of the National University, and to the neighboring agricultural experiment station of ICA.
 The college and the experiment station figure in cooperative plans made by ICA and the National University to launch postgraduate training in agriculture.
-Although the headquarters for the postgraduate college will be in Bogota, most of the training pertaining to tropical agricultural institute located nearby.
-As formal course work in the sciences as well s in the social sciences improves at Valle, students involved in institute training programs may draw directly upon the University's faculty.
+Although the headquarters for the postgraduate college will be in Bogota, most of the training pertaining to tropical agriculture under this program will be done at Palmira.
+While the proposed tropical institute would be autonomous and independent, it would want to establish close cooperative links with the Faculty of Agronomy and the experiment station of ICA at Palmira both in research and graduate training.